LoTekk-bin/VDCon/VDCon_Examples_README.md

-# If you're not quite sure how to practically use VDCON, here are a few examples.
+# If you're not quite sure how to practically use VDCon, here are a few examples.

 ---